Vibeslop

 JJobs to Be Done

-Re-score each outcome using the importance × satisfaction framework and compare to pre-launch scores.
-Identify outcomes where the gap narrowed (your bet paid off), remained (your bet missed), or new gaps emerged (unintended consequence).
-Task completion rate, time-to-value, and job satisfaction matter more than page views or DAU.
-These findings feed the next Plan cycle directly.
+Re-score every targeted outcome using importance × satisfaction; compare pre-launch and post-launch.
+Identify outcomes where the gap narrowed (your bet paid off), remained (your bet missed), or new gaps emerged.
+Check switching behavior: did customers stop using their old workaround?
+If they’re using both, the job isn’t done.
+These findings feed directly into the next /vibeslop.pitch.

 • Re-score importance × satisfaction for every outcome you targeted